Home

 Prepare the water for washing by putting into every ten gallons a large handful of powdered borax; or boil with the clothes one teaspoonful of spirits of turpentine.

-To Remove Tar from Cloth
+To Remove Tar From Cloth

 Saturate the spot and rub it well with turpentine, and every trace of tar will be removed.